Albin Kurti: Relations with the United Kingdom

 In October 2025, Kurti announced that Kosovo would be willing to take in asylum seekers who had their applications rejected by the United Kingdom, in return for security guarantees from the UK government.
 This made Kosovo the first west-Balkan country to agree to such an arrangement with the United Kingdom, after similar plans had been rejected by Albanian and Bosnian governments.

+Relations with Montenegro

+On 1 September 2024, Kurti met with Boris Bojović, the disputed metropolitan of the non-canonical Montenegrin Orthodox Church.
+Together with several other notable figures, they discussed regional politics and Russian influence.

 EFTA Agreement

-Kosovo signed an agreement with the European Free Trade Association (EFTA) on January 22, 2025, after negotiations that lasted more than two and a half years.
+Kosovo signed an agreement with the European Free Trade Association (EFTA) on 22 January 2025, after negotiations that lasted more than two and a half years.

 The removal of tariffs is one of the facilities that will be enjoyed by Kosovo companies that export or want to export to EFTA member countries, with which Kosovo has trade agreements.

 EFTA members, in addition to Switzerland, also include Iceland, Liechtenstein and Norway.
 Bilateral trade between Kosovo and EFTA began in 2008, after the country's independence.
-Since then, it has been growing steadily, reaching its highest level in 2023: 176 million euros, according to data on the organization's website.
+Since then, it has been growing steadily, reaching its highest level in 2023: 176 million euros, according to data on the organisation's website.

 Kosovo exports to EFTA countries mainly goods such as furniture, plastics, iron and steel, as well as wood products, while importing from them mainly vehicles, pharmaceutical products, tobacco and machinery.